Prostate Cancer Research

-- The PCF Human Capital Initiative includes three awards that aim to identify and support the next generation of visionary young investigators—a task made even more crucial by recent reductions in government funding:
+- The PCF Human Capital Initiative includes two awards that aim to identify and support the next generation of visionary young investigators—a task made even more crucial by recent reductions in government funding:

 - Recognition Awards support investigators not currently funded by PCF for their outstanding accomplishments in prostate cancer research.

 - Young Investigator Awards offer career support for young, proven investigators who have already achieved faculty positions and are committed to prostate cancer research.

 - PCF Creativity Awards support the development of high-risk, high-reward ideas.

 - PCF Challenge Awards make larger investments in multi-year projects that have high transformative potential for areas of unmet need in prostate cancer research.